Skip to main content

 Important note:

-There is no Cost centres in NetSuite, instead you need to create Custom segments or Standard segments in NetSuite, then map them with your cost centres in Spendesk.
+There is no Cost centres in NetSuite, instead you need to map your Custom segment or Standard segment in NetSuite with your cost centres in Spendesk.

 Next steps